 Behind the microphone was 21-year-old student Maria Damanaki.
 The repeated phrase “Polytechneio here!
 Polytechneio here!
 This is the radio station of the free, fighting students, of the free, fighting Greeks!” still echoes eerily in the minds of those who heard the announcements in those strange, ominous days.

-By Friday, November 16, the Polytechneio building and the surrounding area was packed with people who had gone there to protest.
-Some had gathered out of curiosity, since it had been years since demonstrations had been allowed.
+By Friday, November 16, the Polytechneio building and the surrounding area were packed with people who had gone there to protest.
+Some had gathered out of curiosity since it had been years since demonstrations had been allowed.

 Tensions were high and there began to be reports of shootings and killings of people by the police.

-24 Protesters killed when tank crashed into gates of Polytechneio
+24 Protesters were killed when a tank crashed into the gates of the Polytechnic

-By nightfall, all the protesters moved inside the campus of the Polytechneio, and the authorities decided to call in the Army.
-By 1:30 AM a tank stood menacingly in front of the gate, with police repeating the calls for people to come out of the Polytechneio building and disperse — but the students and the rest of the protesters did not budge.
+By nightfall, all the protesters moved inside the campus of the Polytechnic, and the authorities decided to call in the Army.
+By 1:30 AM a tank stood menacingly in front of the gate, with police repeating the calls for people to come out of the Polytechnic building and disperse — but the students and the rest of the protesters did not budge.